-One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.36% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Cottonwood Heights telecommute to their jobs.
+Overall, about 9.36% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The per capita income in Cottonwood Heights in 2010 was $44,921, which is wealthy relative to Utah and the nation.
 This equates to an annual income of $179,684 for a family of four.

 Cottonwood Heights is a somewhat ethnically-diverse city.
 The people who call Cottonwood Heights home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Cottonwood Heights residents report their race to be White, followed by Asian.
 Important ancestries of people in Cottonwood Heights include English, German, European, Irish, and Scottish.